Tensor Completion with Nearly Linear Samples Given Weak Side Information: Theoretical Guarantees

 The proof of the main theorem revolves around showing that the estimated distances $\hat{d}_y(a,b)$ concentrate around a function of the true distances with respect to the tensor latent factors, i.e. $\|A Q_y^T (e_a -e_b)\|_2^2$ for a well conditioned matrix $A$.
 Given bounds on the estimated distances, we only need to bound the performance of the nearest neighbor estimator, which follows from the independence of observation noise, the assumption that there are sufficiently many nearby datapoints, and a simple bias variance tradeoff.

-\section{Discussion}
+\subsection{Discussion}

 Our results assume a latent variable model and constant rank as it builds upon the algorithm and techniques from \cite{BorgsChayesLeeShah17}.
 These assumptions replace the typical incoherence style conditions, as they guarantee that with high probability the latent factors are incoherent.
 This is reasonable for real-world settings with high dimensional data, as it essentially imposes regularity that the dimensions are associated to an underlying population distribution which satisfies regularity properties.
 The Lipschitz assumption is used to analyze the final nearest neighbor estimator, and is not necessary if we directly estimate the tensor from the latent factors.

-We believe our overall approach and results will extend to the deterministic latent factor setting and also to spectral methods such as nuclear norm minimization, however the analysis would need to handle heteroskedastic noise (or just arbitrary bounded mean zero noise), as the variance across sampling of entries in the other $t-2$ modes would depend on how widely the entries vary across the tensor.
+Simulations suggest that the alternate variations of the algorithm using other matrix estimation algorithms also attain similar guarantees, which give us reason to believe that the theoretical guarantees also likely extend.
+However, the analysis of the matrix estimation algorithms would need to handle heteroskedastic noise (or just arbitrary bounded mean zero noise), as the variance across sampling of entries in the other $t-2$ modes would depend on how widely the entries vary across the tensor.
 Additionally one would need guarantees on the row recovery of latent factors, which many of the previous work do not have.
 Recent work by \cite{chen2019inference} provides stronger control on recovery of latent factors, however it assumes a Gaussian noise model and would need to be extended to allow for arbitrary bounded noise that could result from aggregating entries sampled along other modes of the tensor.